Characters: Classical Mythology Mortals And Demigods

 - It wasn't just the Spartans.
 Most Greek Kings claimed descent from him to justify their right to rule.
 Even Alexander the Great claimed descent from Heracles through his father, and descent from Achilles through his mother.

-- Parental Favouritism: Zeus liked to brag about Hercules to the extent that it intesified Hera's hatred of Hercules.
+- Parental Favoritism: Zeus liked to brag about Hercules to the extent that it intesified Hera's hatred of Hercules.

 - Physical God: Becomes this after he joins the Olympians on Olympus.
 He's arguably this before ascending too.